 Security Maturity Surety: Part 1

-A mature security program is more than aligning your organization’s controls with an operational framework, such as NIST Special Publication 800-53 or ISO 27001 and 27002 — or, worse, waiting for a cyber attack or data breach to take action.
-Mature security programs go beyond reactive or check-the-box approaches.
-In fact, a truly mature security program employs regular maturity assessments to drive and measure long-term improvements in governance, compliance, risk management, and the enterprise-wide security culture.
+A mature security program is more than aligning controls with an operational framework, such as NIST Special Publication 800-53 or ISO 27001 and 27002.
+Mature security programs go beyond reactive or check-the-box approaches and require regular maturity assessments to drive and measure long-term improvements in governance, compliance, risk management, and overall security culture.

-While there are many maturity models to choose from, selecting one doesn’t need to be a daunting task.
-Most models are prescriptive, process-oriented and relatively uncomplicated, as compared with control-based frameworks that have multiple levels of controls and sub-controls within each domain.
-The model you choose should be the one that’s affordable, understood by all key stakeholders, and well-suited to your industry.
-The leading maturity models include:
+Selecting a maturity model doesn’t have to be a daunting task.
+Generally, models are process-oriented and relatively uncomplicated, compared to control-based frameworks that have multiple levels of controls and sub-controls within each domain.
+Regardless, the model you choose should be affordable, understandable by staff, and suited to your industry.

-- The United States National Institute of Standards and Technology’s Program Review for Information Security Assistance (NIST PRISMA)
+- The U.S. National Institute of Standards and Technology’s Program Review for Information Security Assistance (NIST PRISMA)

 - The Forrester Information Security Maturity Model